 There’s no simple solution to stopping these criminal activities, and there are many conservation projects and efforts which are ongoing to target the problem at the source, however, there are a few things that a conscientious traveller intending on an ethical safari can do to help.

 Consider supporting game reserves and national parks that are most affected by poaching, which will be in greatest need of funds for hiring rangers and patrols, rather than areas that have less severe problems with the issue.

 Hluhluwe Game Reserve and Kruger National Park directly contribute their park fees to conservation and anti-poaching efforts.
 Kruger, in particular, is suffering from severe rhino poaching, as it borders with Mozambique where regulations are not as tight.

 It goes without saying, but never buy souvenirs made from animal products, such as bone, fur, feathers, ivory, coral, shells, eggs or fur.
-Avoid restaurants, shops and other businesses that sell the products.
+For an ethical safari holiday, avoid restaurants, shops and other businesses that sell the products.
 Even if you’re told that the products are antiques, it still increases the demand for such items and drives the incentive to continue delivering materials to the market.

 Choose to support local communities first…

 Many local communities are proud of their wildlife and work hard to help protect the animals.
 Unfortunately, there are still major problems stemming from more deprived communities.